-The Company has its most significant exposure to foreign currency risk through expenditures incurred on its exploration and evaluation assets and property, plant and equipment in the United Kingdom.
+The Company has its most significant exposure to foreign currency risk through expenditures incurred on its mineral properties in the United Kingdom.
 Most of the Company's expenditure incurred on these assets is denominated in British pounds.
-Where possible, the currency of any fundraising that is undertaken for the advancement of the Company's mineral properties in the UK is denominated in British pounds to mitigate foreign currency risk.
+Where possible, the currency of any fundraising that is undertaken for the advancement of the Cornwall Mineral Properties is denominated in British pounds to mitigate foreign currency risk.